golonzovsky/basic-selenium-setup/README.md

 Use `remote` profile to use grid instead of local.
 See [docker-compose.yml](https://github.com/golonzovsky/selenium/blob/master/docker-compose-selenium-grid/docker-compose.yml) to start a selenium grid.
 Use `docker-compose up -d` command to start grid.
-`docker-compose scale nodechrome=5` - to scale chrome nodes.
+`docker-compose scale nodechrome=5` - scale chrome nodes.
-`docker ps` to see whats running:
+`docker ps` - see what is running:
 ```
 ~/_project/selenium-pc/docker-compose-selenium-grid$ docker ps
 CONTAINER ID        IMAGE                         COMMAND                  CREATED              STATUS              PORTS                     NAMES